pystardust/ani-cli/README.md

 A cli to browse and watch anime.
 This tool scrapes the site [gogoanime](https://gogoanime.pe).

-> Thank you @RaynardGerraldo for fixing the crippling issues 221 and 202
+> Thank you @Cartmanishere for fixing an age old mac bug

 ## Usage
   ```